BooPac

 BooPac is the seventh solo studio album by American rapper Boosie Badazz.
 It was released on December 15, 2017, via Trill Entertainment and Atlantic Recording Corporation.
-It features guest appearances from Yung Bleu, Anthony Hamilton, B. Will, Lee Banks, London Jae.
+It features guest appearances from Yung Bleu, Anthony Hamilton, B. Will, Lee Banks, and London Jae.
 The album peaked at number 38 on the Billboard 200, number 16 on the Top R&B/Hip-Hop Albums and number 12 on the Top Rap Albums in the United States.